zenstackhq/zenstack-docs/docs/intro/enhancement.md

 # Enhanced Prisma Client

 The ZModel language allows us to enrich our data models with semantics that couldn't be done with Prisma.
-Similarly, at runtime, ZenStack provides APIs that ***enhances*** Prisma client instances.
-These enhancements are transparent proxies, so they have exactly the same APIs as the regular Prisma client, but add additional behaviors.
+Similarly, at runtime, ZenStack provides APIs that ***enhance*** Prisma Client instances.
+These enhancements are transparent proxies, so they have exactly the same APIs as the regular Prisma Client but add additional behaviors.

 The most interesting enhancement is the enforcement of access policies.
 Let's say we have the following ZModel: